The Beauty of Agnosticism

 I often wonder if I'm trending towards one type of agnosticism.
 I wonder if it's true that everyone who is pursuing God in any kind of way is leaning that way.
 The more I try to learn, the more I think I understand, the thought that there is infinitely more to know becomes more and more solidified in my mind.

 Faith, in itself, is acknowledging that we merely believe something to be fact.
+It’s something that cannot be known.
 It's the part of living a life of faith that's kept in a dark corner and rarely spoken of.
 We portray the unknowing as doubt and turn up our noses at it.
-What if we're in the dark corner of doubt when Jesus's trumpeters strike up the band?
-It is what is?
-Don’t understand to what you’re referring incredibly irrational; faith, or at least a corollary to faith, is that we cannot verify the thing in which we have faith.
-We may or may not be damned if we do, and may or may not be damned if we don't.
+It is incredibly irrational; faith, or at least a corollary to faith, is that we cannot verify the thing in which we have faith.
+We may or may not be damned if we believe, and may or may not be damned if we don't.

 For the person living with any kind of faith, things get dicey when we forget the rules that come with believing.
 Believing will not and cannot equate to knowing.
 Sensing?
 Yes.
 Feeling?
 Sure.
 Experiencing?
 Absolutely.
 Verifying?
 Not a chance.